MarcusHoltz/nzyme-install-wizard/README.md

 ## Install nzyme with this wizard

-Use [the install script](./nzyme-install-wizard.sh) to help guide you through nzyme install process.
+Use [the install script](./nzyme-install-wizard.sh) to help guide you through the nzyme install process.

 > The goal of nzyme is to be accessible to as many people as possible by being easy to understand, no matter your level of experience.